Plenty of Room for Growth as Charleston’s Speculative Building Boom Rapidly Expands

 by | Apr 27, 2018 | Contracting, Design Build

-A CBRE report on speculative building development in the Charleston area says that any glut of speculative space that could result in higher vacancies and stagnant rental prices will be short term.
-“Over time we expect Charleston to be viewed even more attractively as an investment market as investors see higher returns in secondary and tertiary markets,” the report states.
-According to commercial real estate firm Avison Young, there has been an uptick in industrial vacancy rates with the rise of more speculative building, with an average vacancy rate of 9.7 percent in the fourth quarter of 2017 from 7.4 percent a year ago.
+A CBRE report on speculative building development in the Charleston area says that any glut of speculative space that could result in higher vacancies and stagnant rental prices will be short-term.
+“Over time, we expect Charleston to be viewed even more attractively as an investment market as investors see higher returns in secondary and tertiary markets,” the report states.
+According to commercial real estate firm Avison Young, there has been an uptick in industrial vacancy rates with the rise of more speculative buildings, with an average vacancy rate of 9.7 percent in the fourth quarter of 2017 from 7.4 percent a year ago.
 The Avison Young analysis adds that the new corporate tax laws will help spur investment as “demand continues to be strong for our area.”

 SOURCE: Post & Courier, “Charleston area’s ‘spec’ building boom accelerates, with no end in sight,” by David Wren, March 30, 2018

-K-Con Inc. is a full-service design-build general contractor specializing in commercial, light-industrial and government construction.
+K-Con Inc. is a full-service design-build general contractor specializing in commercial, light-industrial, and government construction.
 K-Con serves commercial and government entities in Charleston and across the United States.
 Please contact us today to see how we can best serve your needs.